-If it does, the chances are excellent that Netflix will block that particular IP address from accessing their servers.
+If it does, the chances are excellent that Netflix will blacklist that particular IP address from accessing their servers.
 Users will then naturally complain to the VPN’s customer support department that the IP address no longer allows access to Netflix.

-The VPN support agents look into the situation and see that Netflix has blocked the IP.
+The VPN support agents look into the situation and see that Netflix has blacklisted the IP.
 That’s when the VPN network’s folks set up a new IP for use by their customers.
-This once again opens access to the content – at least until Netflix notices the new IP address and blocks access, starting the whole vicious cycle over again.
+This once again opens access to the content – at least until Netflix notices the new IP address and prevents its access, starting the whole vicious cycle over again.

-Many VPN providers have given up on offering access to Netflix content, as they just don’t have the resources to continue the battle to overcome Netflix’s blockades.
+Many VPN providers have given up on offering access to Netflix content, as they just don’t have the resources to continue the battle to keep access to Netflix open for their users.
 Others, like StrongVPN, may provide access to Netflix, but not by design.

 Luckily, there are VPN providers that are hanging in there, providing access to the streaming service.
 Some even have no limits on where they offer that access.
 Below, I provide information about the best of these providers.

 Best VPN to Access Netflix

 NordVPN provides what is arguably the best Netflix access available in the VPN industry today.
 The provider offers top-notch global server coverage, meaning it offers wide global access to Netflix.
-Plus, the service has shown a past willingness to replace any blocked IP addresses with fresh IPs quickly.
+Plus, the service has shown a past willingness to replace any blacklisted IP addresses with fresh IPs quickly.

-I will note that there have been times I’ve run into a VPN server where Netflix access was blocked when it had previously overcome the blockade.
-However, a few quick clicks of the mouse, and I was connected to a server that reopened access.
+I will note that there have been times I’ve run into a VPN server where Netflix access was gone when it had previously worked.
+However, a few quick clicks of the mouse, and I was connected to a server that restored access.

 In addition to keeping access to Netflix open, NordVPN also offers a wide variety of information designed to aid you in optimizing your Netflix experience.
 They offer tips and tricks for using the service, a helpful FAQ, and links to browser extensions to use with Netflix.